VinzDF89/vdf-form-validator-js/README.md

             resolve();
         })
         .catch(function (error) {
-            reject();
+            reject(); // you could send a string as argument that will be used as error message });
     });
-    });

-As asynchronous custom validation, the function declares two additional parameters, resolve and reject, to be called (as functions) to respectively end the validation with success or with failure
+As asynchronous custom validation, the function declares two additional parameters, resolve and reject, to be called (as functions) to respectively end the validation with success or with failure.